 Like in most of South Korea, most jobs available to English-speaking foreigners tend to be focused on teaching English.
 Expats who want to work in other industries besides education must have a high level of education or be experienced in a highly specialised field.

-Many large companies in Busan have a policy that managerial staff must be able to speak English.
+Many large companies in Busan have a policy that requires managerial staff to be able to speak English.
 This makes doing business in Busan easier.
-That said, Korean society doesn't necessarily follow the same rules most Westerners may be used to.
-Expats should do their research and try to keep up with the country's cultural and social practices to make their work life successful.
+That said, Korean society doesn’t necessarily follow the same rules most Westerners may be used to.
+Expats should do their research and try to keep up with the country’s cultural and social practices to make their work life successful.

 Finding a job in Busan